SumoLogic/sumologic-documentation/docs/cse/administration/create-custom-threat-intel-source.md

 ---
 id: create-custom-threat-intel-source
+title: Create a Custom Threat Intel Source
+sidebar_label: Create a Custom Threat Intel Source
+description: tk
 ---

-# Create a Custom Threat Intel Source

 This topic has information about setting up a *custom threat intel source* in CSE, which is a threat intel list that you can populate